dotnet/aspnetcore/README.md

 ## Getting Started

-The easiest way to get started with ASP.NET vNext is to try out the latest preview of Visual Studio 2015 Preview.
+The easiest way to get started with ASP.NET 5 is to try out the latest preview of Visual Studio 2015 Preview.
 You can find installation instructions and getting started documentation at http://www.asp.net/vnext.

-That said, you can also try out ASP.NET vNext with just a command-prompt and a text editor.
+That said, you can also try out ASP.NET 5 with just a command-prompt and a text editor.
 The following instructions will walk you through getting your dev environment setup.

 ### Install the K Version Manager (KVM)

 The first thing we need to do is setup the tools required to build and run an application.
 We will start out by getting the [K Version Manager (KVM)](https://github.com/aspnet/Home/wiki/version-manager).
-You use the K Version Manager to install different versions of the ASP.NET vNext runtime and switch between them.
+You use the K Version Manager to install different versions of the ASP.NET 5 runtime and switch between them.

 #### Windows
 To install KVM on Windows run the following command, which will download and run a script that installs KVM for the current user (requires admin privileges):